sgarcia0206/comp122-f23/setup.md

   1. Install Software on your personal computer environment:
      - Sublime Text Editor: https://www.sublimetext.com
        - MacOS User: Move the `Sublime Text` application from the Downloads folder to the Applications folder.
+       - Windows Users: You can install this software on your Windows side.
+Via the instructions above it has already been installed on you Ubuntu side

      - A Markdown View: (for example)
        - https://apps.microsoft.com/store/detail/markdown-view/9PJ021LR0M3G
        - https://apps.apple.com/us/app/one-markdown/id1507139439

      - Slack: https://slack.com  <br />
        * Consider installing the mobile application as well

      - Java JDK: https://www.oracle.com/java/technologies/downloads/